top of page

 Solar Panel Durability: How Durable Are Solar Panels?

-From hail storms to flooding, extreme weather events are becoming increasingly common across the globe.
+Extreme weather events, from hail storms to flooding, are becoming increasingly common worldwide.
 Therefore, solar companies must take certain precautions to protect PV equipment and ensure solar panel durability in extreme weather.
+But how durable are solar panels?

 “We have a choice to build solar systems that can provide reliable electricity even when we have extreme weather damaging the grid,” said Dirk Jordan, senior reliability engineer for the National Renewable Energy Laboratory (NREL).
 “Certifications, including education and utilizing the best practices for regional extreme weather, will pay for themselves with cost-saving electricity."

 Solar panel durability encompasses weather resistance, mechanical strength, equipment longevity, reliability, resistance to degradation, equipment warranties, and certifications.
+The GreenLancer team has more than a decade of experience with solar panel durability.
 Let’s examine this critical topic, so you can better serve your solar energy customers.

 Types Of Solar Panels